deeporiginbio/deeporigin-client/docs/how-to/data-hub/upload-files.md

         --database <database_id>
     ```

-    Note that we are omitting the `--row` parameter, which
+    This omits the `--row` parameter, which
-    will create a new row in the database.
+    would create a new row in the database.

 === "Python"

-    First, upload a file to the "Staging Area" using:
+    First, upload a file to your data hub by running:

     ```py
     from deeporigin.data_hub import api
     api.upload_file("/path/to/file.fasta")
     ```

-    and assign to a new row using:
+    Second, assign the file to a new row by running:

     ```py
     api.assign_files_to_cell(